Products

 • Standby UPS systems

-switch from utility to battery power only when the utility power fails
+switch from utility to battery power only upon utility power failure

 (see Bypass)